adrianwedd/space-weather/iteration_logs/development_log.md

 ### Insights
 - Notifications serve as an effective way to alert users about significant events, enhancing user engagement and the overall experience.

+## Iteration 28: Implementing a Data Visualization Dashboard

+### Observations
+- Updated the `index.html` file to include a sample data visualization dashboard using Chart.js.

+### Insights
+- Data visualization provides users with a more intuitive understanding of complex data, enhancing the overall experience.